JSorngard/compile_time_sort/README.md

 assert_eq!(SORTED_ARRAY, [i32::MIN, -2, 0, 0, 5]);
 ```

-The functions that sort slices by reference are only available on Rust version 1.83 and above.
+The functions that sort slices by reference are only available on Rust versions 1.83 and above.

 <br>